Windows Photo Viewer: Bugs

-In Windows 10 and Windows 11
+In Windows 10 and later

 In support documentation, Microsoft states that Windows Photo Viewer is not part of Windows 10, and a user still has it only if they upgraded from Windows 7 or 8.1.
-However, it can be brought back in Windows 10 and Windows 11 with registry editing, by adding the appropriate entries ("capabilities") in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Photo Viewer\Capabilities\FileAssociations.
+However, it can be brought back in Windows 10 and later with registry editing, by adding the appropriate entries ("capabilities") in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Photo Viewer\Capabilities\FileAssociations.
 It is also possible to restore the Preview option in the context menu.

-Windows Photo Viewer itself remains built-in, and is set as default for the Tagged Image File Format files (.tif).
+Windows Photo Viewer itself remains built-in into Windows as of 2025; up until Windows 11 version 25H2, Windows Photo Viewer was still set by default for TIFF files with the extensions ".tif" and ".tiff".